 - BMZ, DAAD, Leipzig University, Inernational SEPT Competence Center, DRÄXLMAIER Group, ENET’Com

-The African German Entrepreneurship Academy (AGEA) is a joint initiative and an energetic network developed by the International SEPT Competence Center of Leipzig University in cooperation with its partners in Africa and Germany.
+The African German Entrepreneurship Academy (AGEA) is a joint initiative and an energetic network developed by the SEPT Competence Center of Leipzig University in cooperation with its partners in Africa and Germany.
 The aim is to promote cutting-edge entrepreneurship education in Africa as well as the establishment of practice-oriented cooperation with start-ups and businesses.
 AGEA contributes to the improved employability of graduates through a high level of practice orientation.

 What we do